Summer8918/graph_database_using_lsm_tree/README.md

 clean compile files: make clean

 ## Initialization of graph

 The graph is initialize with input file(soc-LiveJournal1.txt.gz) download from https://snap.stanford.edu/data/soc-LiveJournal1.html.

-The soc-LiveJournal1.txt.gz is too large to be uploaded to github, you can downlowd it from above website.
+The soc-LiveJournal1.txt.gz is too large to be uploaded to GitHub; therefore, it is advised to use the link above for the download in order to get expected results on the full graph.

 The first 10 lines of soc-LiveJournal1.txt is shown as below:
 ```